Skip to content

 Join 18,000+ couples planning their French wedding.
 No spam.
 Unsubscribe any time.

-Of the 190+ venues we list across France, 12 châteaux are profiled on this page as castles for the English-speaking searcher.
+The châteaux gathered on this page are profiled as castles for the English-speaking searcher.
 A property must carry genuine castle architecture: towers, turrets, ramparts, a moat, or a fortified keep.
 It must offer full sole use for the wedding weekend.
-It must provide on-site sleeping for the wedding party, 20 to 65 across this collection.
+It must provide on-site sleeping for the wedding party.
 And it must publish a pricing model with the package envelope.
 The collection covers five archetypes, from Loire storybook castles and moated estates near Paris to South-West fortresses, Burgundy and Champagne strongholds, and the medieval castles of the South.
 Each property is editorially selected against these standards rather than ranked by budget.
 Editor-in-Chief Anne-Sophie Boubals reviews this list quarterly.

 Last reviewed May 2026.